-- 5. Perform one of the following: - Enter the PIN code to be used as the Secondary code.
+5. Perform one of the following:

-Present the user card to be used as the Secondary code.
+- Enter the 4- to 8-digit code to be used as the Secondary code. - ???? - Present the user card to be used as the Secondary code.

 If the Secondary code is valid, the controller beeps three times and returns to Normal mode.